Penny’s story - We need to share these stories

 We decided to try methotrexate to try and save my left fallopian tube.
 I was in and out of the hospital, providing blood samples to ensure my HCG levels were dropping, and I was receiving calls to state the levels were lowering.
 By this stage, I had returned to work, having one week to find my feet at home.

-straight into Emergency as Ben was at work an hour away.
+I was in a meeting when incredible pain started to sweep across my abdomen.
+I drove straight into Emergency as my then partner was at work an hour away.
 The hospital quickly discovered that even though my bloods were showing one thing, my tube was rupturing.
 I had emergency surgery to remove my left tube.
 I was allowed one visitor every 24 hours to see me as I recovered in hospital.
-Ben came to be by my side to make the most of our one hour together.

 We named this baby Gabriel, as he is the Archangel of Water.
 Gabriel was meant to be a Pisces baby - a water sign.